hazelcast/hazelcast/docs/design/sql/10-distributed-scan.md

 (`MapService.validateMigrationStamp`).
 For the index scans, we use index partition stamps (`InternalIndex.validatePartitionStamp`).

-Better solution would hide the partitioning problems from the user completely.
-This is, however, is difficult to achieve in practice.
-To avoid duplicates and missed entries, we would have to track which parts of the operator input is processed, and re-schedule scans to other members in runtime.
-Therefore, the current design ensures that user does not see an inconsistent result, but forces the user to re-run the query manually if the result correctness cannot be guaranteed by the engine.
+A better solution would hide the partitioning problems from the user completely.
+This, however, is difficult to achieve in practice.
+To avoid duplicates and missed entries we would have to track which part of the operator input is processed, and re-schedule scans to other members at runtime.
+Therefore, the current design ensures that the user does not see an inconsistent result, but forces the user to re-run the query manually if the result correctness cannot be guaranteed by the engine.
 In the long term we would like to avoid, or at least minimize, the number of cases when the error is thrown.